-Here are the 12 best coffee shops in Dallas:
+Ahead, discover the 20 best coffee shops in Dallas:

-This San Antonio-based coffee shop opened in Dallas last year and quickly became a hotspot for great cold brew, lattes, and one of my favorite cappuccinos in the city.
+This San Antonio-based coffee shop opened in Dallas in 2019 and quickly became a hotspot for great cold brew, lattes, and one of my favorite cappuccinos in the city.
 Both the Deep Ellum and Highland Park outposts offer clean, modern interiors along with indoor and outdoor seating.
 Pick up a bags of whole beans to go, and be sure to make room for homemade Pop-Tarts.

 Opened in 2018 by Aussie brothers Adam and Mark Lowes, this coffee shop is known for their flat whites, long blacks (like an Americano), and house-made sandwiches.
 I’ve now ordered the Si Si Grilled Sandwich with turkey, crushed red pepper, tomatoes, cheese, and aioli more times than I can count.
 Recently, the shop began offering their LDU Magic Bean Juice concentrate so you make the good stuff at home.